mech/Learning-Notes/Design/Product/InterfaceDesign.md

 * We learned that users often lose their place in the system.
 The implication is that the UI should prioritize clarifying context.
 * Be great at "look" and "do"

 > UI design is just a series of "endless tweaking".
+Always changing the UI.
+Adaptability.
+Unexpected demand of the business.

 ## Content Structure